Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon or replacement of lost or worn ribbon.

-Presentation of the ribbon started in 1979.
+Presentation of the ribbon began in 1979.
 Look here for the award document.
-Look here for details of the award ceremony.
+Look here for details of the award ceremony

 a) those who were members of Lehi for a period of at least six months between 1940 and the Day of Independence of Israel.